Table of Contents Show

 Avoid a Best and FinalAvoid a Best and Final

 Do all you can to avoid the best and final.
 The highest and best is called when a seller has received several qualified offers.
 The seller will then ask all bidders to submit their highest and best offers to purchase.

-These are just a few tips for winning a bidding war.
+These are just a few tips for winning a real estate bidding war.
 Paying a premium for a charming well-priced home is the only way to get into the market today.